webage003/bigbangrke/docs/guides/airgap/README.md

     * `/etc/docker/registry/config.yml` is templated to use new registry folder
     * This is due to the fact that `/var/lib/registry` is a docker volume

+`deploy_images.sh` - Proof of concept script for image deployment

 * Dependencies
   * `docker` - The docker CLI tool
   * `registry:package.tar.gz` - Modified `registry:2` container loaded with airgap images